rhyswynne/wp-flipclock/wp-flipclock/readme.txt

 * minutes - Minutes : Seconds

 * **lang** - Changes the language of the labels (days,hours,minutes,seconds).
 Supported languages: English, Russian, Spanish, French, German.
 * **timezone** - Sets timezone for date.
-Now it shows the correct time before the event. (fix issue #2 Time Localisation).
+Now it shows the correct time before the event.
 The time zones have unique names in the form "Area/Location", e.g. "America/New_York".
 * **seconds** - Hides|shows seconds in face-mode "days".

 *1 - shows seconds
 *0 - hide seconds

 This plugin uses the [Flipclock.js](http://www.flipclockjs.com) library from [ObjectiveHTML](https://www.objectivehtml.com/).

+Further support and examples are on the [WP Flipclock Documentation](http://winwar.co.uk/documentation/wp-flipclock/) page.

 = About Winwar Media =
 This plugin is made by [**Winwar Media**](http://winwar.co.uk/), a WordPress Development and Training Agency in Manchester, UK.